 There are several aspects that can have a negative impact on your immune system.
-For instance, excessive use of alcohol, smoking or recreational drug use can weaken your immunity and make you more susceptible to fall ill.
+For instance, excessive use of alcohol, smoking or recreational drugs can weaken your immunity and make you more susceptible to fall ill.
 Moreover, poor eating habits may also reduce the ability of the body to fight against antigens.
 Having a diet high in red meats, sugar, saturated fats and low in fibre will result in increased levels of inflammation in your body.
 Also, the body will not receive enough vitamins and minerals which are very important in healthy functioning of the immune system.

 How can I keep my immune system strong?